Home Post Fiat Tasks Contributor Readiness Brief

 Three Contribution Areas

-3. Software and Product Tooling
+3. Product UX and Onboarding Tooling

 I can contribute by making contributor flows more legible: mapping task states, clarifying wallet and evidence workflows, identifying friction in public product surfaces, and writing documentation that reduces ambiguity.
 That fits the part of Post Fiat that is already live and would make future contributors more effective.